RepAdapt/selective_sweeps_pipeline/README.md

 I provided SLURM syntax for HPC deployment (change this according to your HPC job scheduler), specifying 2 CPUs threads, 4GB RAM per CPU and 23 HOURS run time.
 These requirements can be changed, but given that OmegaPlus is run on a per gene basis and we take only 3 scans per gene the analysis is very fast, so there is very little advantage in using more than 2 threads or more RAM.
 Run time might have to be increased for large datasets.

 # Input:
-SNP VCF file (with tabix index .tbi) and a .gff file with genes.
+SNP VCF (vcf.gz) file (with tabix index .tbi) and a .gff file with genes.

 A tabix index (.tbi) of the VCF file should have been created as part of the SNP calling pipeline.
 This can be generated with: